khalid-hussain/shaheen/chap2.md

 The Umayyad era was the golden age in the history of Andalus.
-Even today, when a tourist visualizes the magnificence and splendor that is buried in the ruins of Cordova, Seville and Toledo, he enquires with amazement 'Was this that land where prosperity and progress left the ambassadors of Charlemagne awestruck?
+Even today, when a tourist visualizes the magnificence and splendor that is buried in the ruins of Cordova, Seville, and Toledo, he inquires with amazement "Was this that land where prosperity and progress left the ambassadors of Charlemagne awestruck?
 Is the modern-day Spain and the Andalus of the Arabs the same land which was a goldmine?
 The land where misery and poverty did not exist?
-The land whose trade and commerce was spread all the way to Russia, Iran and China?
-The land whose universities were renowned the world over and students of Aristotle and Plato sat at the feet of its scholars?'.
+The land whose trade and commerce was spread all the way to Russia, Iran, and China?
+The land whose universities were renowned the world over and students of Aristotle and Plato sat at the feet of its scholars?"

 The spirits of Andalus' historians, who maybe, each evening, wander around these deserted places, reply to us saying, "Yes!
 This Spain is the same